grafana/grafana/docs/sources/datasources/loki.md

 - Add fields parsed from the log message.
 - Add a link that uses the value of the field.

 You can use this functionality to link to your tracing backend directly from your logs, or link to a user profile page if a userId is present in the log line.
-These links appear in the [log details](/explore/#labels-and-detected-fields).
+These links appear in the [log details](/explore/logs-integration/#labels-and-detected-fields).
-{{< docs-imagebox img="/img/docs/v65/loki_derived_fields.png" class="docs-image--no-shadow" caption="Screenshot of the derived fields configuration" >}}
+{{< figure src="/static/img/docs/v65/loki_derived_fields.png" class="docs-image--no-shadow" caption="Screenshot of the derived fields configuration" >}}
 Each derived field consists of:

 - **Name -** Shown in the log details as a label.